sparkbox/standard/style/git/README.md

 **Subject**

-An [impertivite tone][365] is also helpful in conveying what a commit does, rather than what it did.
+An [imperative tone][365] is also helpful in conveying what a commit does, rather than what it did.
 For example, use **change**, not _changed_ or _changes_.